ankitpro/devops/Linux/linux commands.md

 # The Filesystem
 ## Understanding the Filesystem
 Typically, new Linux users have some experience in another operating system, such as Microsoft Windows.
-One of the challenges of using the Linux filesystem is understanding that the layout is likely to be different than what you are used to.
+One of the challenges of using the Linux filesystem is understanding that the layout is likely to be different than what you are used to.</br>
 For example, in Microsoft Windows, physical drives are assigned letters, such as C: or F:.
 They may be visible under the My Computer icon.
 Linux doesn’t use drive letters or a My Computer icon.
-Instead, all drives, including network drives and removable media, are located under the root directory.
+Instead, all drives, including network drives and removable media, are located under the root directory.</br>
 The root directory is symbolized by the / character.
 This character is also used to separate directory and filenames in a path.
-Think of the path as directions to get to a file or directory.
+Think of the path as directions to get to a file or directory.</br>
 For example, the path /home/bob/sample.txt refers to a file named sample.txt that is in the bob directory.
 The bob directory is under the home directory, which in turn is under the root directory.
 See Figure 3.1 for a small example of a Linux filesystem.

 ## Learning the Most Used Directories